SYalouz/QuantNBody/Tutorials/readme.md

 In order to learn how to domesticate the package, we encourage the new users to read the jupyter notebooks tutorials in the following order:

 - *Tuto_FIRST_STEP.ipynb:* This tutorial explains the basics of the QuantNBody package.
-Focusing on fermionic systems, we explain how the encoding of a many-body basis (spin orbitals occupied by electrons) is realized in practice in the code.
+Focusing on fermionic systems, we explain how the encoding of a many-body basis  is realized in practice in the code (spin orbitals occupied by electrons).
 We also detail how we encode the single-body hopping operators.
 The latter being a central tool for the creation of any particle number conserving operators in the code.

 - *Tuto_PLAYING_WITH_STATES.ipynb:* This second tutorial illustrates how to easily manipulate multi-body states with the help of different illustrative examples.